HQ20/contracts/contracts/exchange/README.md

 0. You have to approve `UniswapExchange` to use your tokens which you wish to trade with.
 1. Specify the amount of tokens which you wish to trade in a call to `tokenToTokenSwap` on `UniswapExchange`.
 You will receive your tokens in the same wallet.
-2. If you have another receeipient in mind, please use the `tokenToTokenPayment` method.
+2. If you have another receipient in mind, please use the `tokenToTokenPayment` method.

 ### Divest liquidity